Polling Method in Embedded Programming

 Implementation of Polling Method in a Single Task

 For a simple embedded system, it is usually designed to execute multiple jobs in a single task, such as in the main() function.
-There are two types of polling methods can be used in the code, as shown below.
+There are three types of polling methods that can be used in the code, as shown below.
 Assume that the latency time on each job can be ignored.

 Figure 1: Multi-Jobs with Same Polling Cycle

 It is easy to implement If all the jobs have the same polling cycle.
-The following code uses a simple delay function for polling interval.
+The following code uses a simple delay function for the polling interval.

 delay for 20 ms